icl-rocketry/injectorCFDModelling/README.md

 <h3>current mesh (tet4)</h3>
 <p>-refinement near walls, where should be finer towards center as that is where we are concerned with capturing effects.  <br>
 -no slip condition should need finer mesh granularity, however i believe nitrous may be near stagnation.
 Very unsure of this, I'm theorising from UoT's mesh.  <br>
--hexahedral would be preferable. refinement of current tet mesh using snappyHexMesh my produce this result, however this doesnt address the first point.  <br>
+-hexahedral would be preferable.
+Refinement of current tet mesh using snappyHexMesh may produce this result, however this doesnt address the first point.  <br>
-    -hexahedral meshes create better results with smaller number of cells I *think*.
+    -hexahedral meshes create better results with smaller number of cells I <em>think</em>.
 People who are versed in OF said so.<br></p>

 <h2>solvers</h2>
 <h3>CIRA</h3>